 B.S. in Data Science (BSDS)

-About the Application
+About the Application Close Icon Close

 How do you select students for your program?

-We are looking to craft a community of motivated scholars who are passionate about collaboratively solving the world's challenges using data science; intellectually curious; ready to engage with a rigorous STEM curriculum; and who will build and contribute to our inclusive community.
+We are looking to craft a community of motivated scholars who are passionate about collaboratively solving the world's challenges using data science; intellectually curious; ready to engage with a rigorous STEM curriculum; and who will build and contribute to our community.

 How can I stand out as an applicant?

-If you are interested in engaging more with data science, we encourage you to review the School of Data Science event page.
+If you are interested in engaging more with data science, we encourage you to review the School of Data Science events page.
 Students are also encouraged to explore student organizations that provide data-related opportunities.
 However, we do NOT consider demonstrated interest in our holistic admissions review process.

 What is the application process like?